KingofApp/koapp-demo-filtersample/README.md

 # Working with filters

-This example transform a text chain into emojis if presents.
+This example transforms text to emojis.

 We use the following [Koa elements](https://github.com/KingofApp/docs/tree/master/themes#list-of-elements):
 * koa-textarea
 * koa-button

-The koa-textarea is the input of the text which is going to be transformed :
+The koa-textarea contains the text that will be converted :

 ```javascript
 <koa-textarea label="{{'filterSample.writeHere' | translate}}" ng-model="text.input"></koa-textarea>
 ```

-In the koa-button we use ng-click to call a ```traslate``` function wich manage assign the value of the input to the filter.
+Ng-click from the koa-button calls the ```traslate``` function to trigger the filter.
 ```javascript
 <koa-button ng-click="translate()"> {{'filterSample.clickHere' | translate}} </koa-button>
 ```

-The list of emojis comes from ```emoji.json```.
-The filter separate words by spaces from input and replace each one by a emoji if exists in the list.
-The filter is in the file filter.js and it has the following code:
+The list of emojis is obtained from ```emoji.json```.
+The filter splits words and replaces each one of them by the equivalent emoji.
+The filter is in the filter.js file and has the following code:

 ``` javascript
 (function() {